ThamalKarunarathna/Demo_Java_Project/README.md

 # Demo_Java_Project
-A simple java project that only works with basic crud operations.
+A simple java project that only works with basic crud operations.Tomcat server and mysql workbench were used for this.